 - Guest Machine, also called Virtual Machine or VM – in our case, is Ubuntu Linux.

-The virtualization platform facilitates the guest os, a Virtual environment.
-Here we use UTM, so you can run a complete sandbox environment inside your Virtual Machine without impacting any other files on your host-machine base OS.
+The virtualization platform facilitates the guest OS, a Virtual environment.
+We use UTM, so you can run a complete sandbox environment inside your Virtual Machine without impacting other files on your host-machine base OS.

-We have chosen UTM for ARM-based macOS since it is an Open source and a free solution. (there are other platforms available, such as Parallels and VMware Fusion).
+We have chosen UTM for ARM-based macOS since it is an Open source and a free solution.
+(Other platforms are available, such as Parallels and VMware Fusion).

 To start with: